 This information applies to England and Wales.

-If you're not happy with the service provided by a residential care or nursing home, here's how you can make a complaint.
+If you are unhappy with the service provided by a residential care or nursing home, you can make a complaint.

 You can get support if you need it.
 This could be from a family member or friend.
 Your local authority or an independent organisation could also provide you with an advocate.